-comdivision set up a VMware Cloud on AWS cluster together with the customer, after which the migration was strategically planned.
+comdivision, in collaboration with the client, established a VMware Cloud on AWS cluster.
+Subsequently, the migration was strategically planned.

-"Some of the migration had to be carried out hot, as many consultants also access the infrastructure on weekends," explains Sandfort, "so we planned the move using VMware HCX".
+"Parts of the migration had to be executed during ongoing operations since many consultants access the infrastructure over the weekends," Sandfort explains.
+"Thus, we planned the shift using VMware HCX."

-First, an analysis of the environment was carried out, i.e. an inventory of the workloads to be migrated was created and workloads identified that could not be mass migrated.
-Computing and storage requirements were documented in order to estimate the size requirements and the number of nodes right from the start.
+Initially, an environmental analysis was undertaken.
+This involved taking stock of the workloads to be migrated and identifying those that couldn't be moved through bulk migration.
+Computational and storage requirements were documented to ascertain the needed storage size and node count right from the start.